 Wage and salary disbursements.
 As noted above, the primary source for the annual estimates of private wage and salary disbursements is QCEW data.
 Because these quarterly data are generally available 5 months after the end of a quarter, the estimates of private wages and salaries for the quarters for which the QCEW data are not yet available are derived by averaging the current monthly estimates.
-20 The current monthly estimates are extrapolated for each industry from the historical monthly estimates, which are in turn based on the most recent quarterly QCEW data that are available; the industry estimates are then summed to derive the monthly estimates for total disbursements.
+20 The current monthly estimates are extrapolated for each industry from the historical monthly estimates, which are in turn based on the most recent quarterly OCEW data that are available; the industry estimates are then summed to derive the monthly estimates for total disbursements.
 The extrapolation is based on the growth rate of the product of the most recent monthly data on employment, average weekly hours, and average hourly earnings from the BLS current employment statistics (CES) program.
 Similarly, once the QCEW data are incorporated into the quarterly estimates, the monthly estimates are interpolated based on the same CES indicator series.
-For example, the end-of-November release of Personal Income and Outlays for October contains monthly estimates of wage and salary disbursements for July through October that are CES extrapolations of revised monthly estimates for April, May, and June that are based on newly available QCEW data for the second quarter.
-In turn, the end-of-November release of GDP for the third quarter (second estimate) contains estimates of wages and salaries for the third quarter that are derived by averaging the monthly estimates for July, August, and September.
+For example, the end-of-November release of Personal Income and Outlays for October contains monthly estimates of wage and salary disbursements for July through October that are CES extrapolations of revised monthly estimates for the second quarter that are based on newly available QCEW data.
+In turn, the end-of-November release of GDP for the third quarter (second estimate) contains third-quarter estimates of wages and salaries that are derived by averaging the monthly Personal Income and Outlay estimates.

-The availability of QCEW data for the previous quarter provides an opportunity to also revise that quarter at the time of the current quarter's release of GDP.
-The release of the "third" current estimate of GDP is usually the last revision of the estimates for that quarter until the next annual revision.
-However, an exception is made for private wages and salaries and for private employer contributions for government social insurance (for which the estimates are generally based on estimates of private wages and salaries).
+In general, the release of the "third" current quarterly estimate of GDP marks the last opportunity to revise those estimates until the next annual revision.
+However, because of the importance of the QCEW as a data source and because of the 5-month lag in its availability, an exception is made for private wages and salaries and for private employer contributions for government social insurance (for which the estimates are generally based on estimates of private wages and salaries).
 As part of the "second" current quarterly release of GDP, the preceding quarter's estimates for these series and for affected income-side aggregates are revised in order to incorporate the newly available QCEW data.
-Continuing with the example above, the end-of-November release of GDP for the third quarter (second estimate) also contains revised estimates of wages and salaries for the second quarter that are derived by averaging the revised QCEW-based monthly estimates for April, May, and June.
+Thus, continuing with the example above, the end-of-November release of GDP for the third quarter (second estimate) also contains revised estimates of wages and salaries for the second quarter that are derived by averaging the revised QCEW-based monthly estimates.